Web Application Testing: The Basics of Web App Test Automation

 1. What are the specific requirements of your web application?

-3. Which test automation tool best suits your requirements and goals?
+3. Which test automation tool best suits your requirements and goals, as well as the resources on your team?

 4. How much maintenance will automation require?